 MySQL AVG Function Group By Example

 In general, we use this Avg function to check for Average product price belongs to a particular color or category, etc. In this situation, we can use Group By Clause to group the products by color or category.
 Next, we use MySQL Average Function to find the average of each group.
-Let us see the Example
+Let us see the Aggregate Function Example

 -- MySQL AVG Function Example USE company; SELECT Education, AVG(Yearly_Income) FROM customerdetails GROUP BY Education;